• Skip to main content

 Versión en español

-When we came to live in the U.S., my mother-in-law taught me some of her most classic dishes, and among them were these Milanesas.
+When we came to live in the U.S., my mother-in-law taught me some of her classic dishes, including these Milanesas.

 Since I don’t like the greasy smell inside my kitchen, we use a grill with a side burner.
 We make them outside, and it is most practical.